bytedance/gopkg/README.md

 # gopkg

-`gopkg` is a universal utility collection for Go.
+`gopkg` is a universal utility collection for Go, it complements offerings such as Boost, Better std, Cloud tools.

 ## Table of Contents